Azure/azure-iot-sdks/c/serializer/samples/remote_monitoring/linux/readme.txt

 2. Once the virtual machine has been created, SSH into it (putty is a nice ssh tool on windows).
 Notice that the only user name available at this time is "azureuser"
 3. The following are packages needed: cmake, uuid-dev, libcurl4-openssl-dev, g++.
 They can all be installed with one command:

-sudo apt-get install git cmake uuid-dev libcurl4-openssl-dev g++
+sudo apt-get install git cmake libcurl4-openssl-dev build-essential

 4. Once these packages have been installed, clone the repository by using